ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 |:--------------------------- |:--------------------------- |:----------- |
 | Skylake | EVC is set to Intel® **Broadwell** Generation. | Skylake is not supported. |
 | Cascade Lake | For the management cluster, EVC is not set.
 For all other clusters, EVC is set to Intel **Skylake** Generation. | EVC is set to Intel **Cascade Lake** Generation. |
-{: caption="Table 7.
-EVC mode settings for Automated instances and clusters" caption-side="bottom"}
+{: caption="EVC mode settings for Automated instances and clusters" caption-side="bottom"}

 [^evc-vsphere67]: Existing vSphere 6.7 clusters only